bobbingwide/sb-breadcrumbs-block/readme.txt

 1. breadcrumbs block

 == Upgrade Notice ==
+= 0.6.0 =
+Upgrade for an internationalized and localized version.

 = 0.5.3 =
 May fix a problem with WSOD when Jetpack also active?

 = 0.5.2 =
 Update for support for Genesis breadcrumbs.